oiu850714/Cpp-Primer-Notes/C++ Primer Chapter 6 Functions.md

 * viable function 選法還是一樣，所以剩下 f(int, int) 跟 f(doube, double = 3.14) 這兩個 viable functions
 * **The compiler then determines, argument by argument, which function is (or functions *are*) the best match.**

-* <a name="head1234">There</a> is an overall best match if there is one and only one function for which
+* There is an overall best match if there is one and only one function for which
     * The match for each argument is **no worse than the match** required by any other viable function
+        * 否定說明..
     * **There is at least one argument** for which the match is **better than the match provided by any other viable function**
-    * 這裡的說明有夠數學用語的...
 * If after looking at each argument **there is no single function that is preferable, then the call is in error.**
     * The compiler will complain that **the call is ambiguous.**